ZG5991/postbored/resources/design_document.md

 **as a user, I would like to be able to:**
 - create a unique account for myself
-- post messages to the main page
+- post messages to the main page, a message can have one topic. e.g. "food, music, general, etc."
-- filter all messages by date
+- view all messages on the main page chronologically by date
+- view all messages on the main page by selected topic
+- view my messages by date on a "my posts" page
 - edit messages that I have posted
 - delete messages I have posted

 **potential stretch goals/ideas:**
-- tag messages with specific topics
-- filter messages by topic
 - let me add users to a friends list
 - let me only see posts by friends